 - the couple might frequent swinger or kink parties from time to time.

-Multigamy is a positive term describing all multiple-relationship dynamics.
+Multigamy is an umbrella term describing all multiple-relationship dynamics.
 Unlike non-monogamy, It has no negative implications.

 Ethics and consent are a given, as just like in monogamy, some people behaving unethically do not represent the entire community.

 Multigamy can look like many things.
-It doesn’t even mean those involved are polyamorous.
-They may be monoamorous & polysexual for example.
+It doesn’t mean those involved are polyamorous.
+They may be monoamorous & multisexual for example.

 What we require for our survival, such as food, water, shelter, air are needs.
 So is what we require for emotional wellbeing, such as safety, stability, touch, emotional support etc.